Red (2021 film): Plot

 Later, Aditya meets with Siddharth and explains how Yamini can't reopen the case since she created a fake witness to help Siddharth and could get herself arrested, having been suspended once for doing this.
-Siddharth gives Aditya a photograph of them with their mother and says he is going to Mumbai, and later to Copenhagen, never to return.
-Having sold all of his property in India, Siddharth gives a 50% share to Aditya as a tribute.
+Siddharth gives Aditya a photograph of them with their mother and says he is going to Mumbai, and later to Copenhagen, never to return, having sold all of his property in India.
 After his marriage to Gayathri, Aditya realizes his lack of trust in his mother, coupled with her family's, prompted her to kill herself.
 He promises to do better with his wife.

-Seven months later, some of the investigating officers agree to appear in a documentary about the murder.
-One of the officers calls the case unprecedented, before a filmmaker tells him that similar cases occurred in other countries as well.